DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### 3. Run the `helm install` command

 You can now install the product.
-We will use the PostgreSQL internal database and disable the data persistence (`internalDatabase.persistence.enabled=false`) to avoid any platform complexity concerning persistent volume allocation.
+We will use the PostgreSQL internal database and disable data persistence (`internalDatabase.persistence.enabled=false`) to avoid any platform complexity with persistent volume allocation.

 #### a.
 Installation on OpenShift using Routes

-  See the [Preparing to install](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-preparing-install-operational-decision-manager) documentation for additional information.
+  See the [Preparing to install](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-preparing-install-operational-decision-manager) documentation for more information.

   ```shell
   helm install my-odm-release ibmcharts/ibm-odm-prod \